AllStarLink/ASL3-Manual/docs/adv-topics/aprs.md

 # APRS
 app_rpt can post position reports to the APRS :tm: network.
 APRS is an acronym for Automatic Packet Reporting System.
-APRS is the registered trademark of Bob Bruning, WB4APR (SK). app_gps supports standard position reports and APRStt (touchtone).
+APRS is the registered trademark of Bob Bruninga, WB4APR (SK). app_gps supports standard position reports and APRStt (touchtone).

 For fixed position nodes, like repeaters, reporting your node's position allows visiting operators to easily